Aprilia SXR 160 vs Tunwal Storm ZX Comparison - Prices, Mileage, Specs, Features

 In 2024 Aprilia SXR 160 or Tunwal Storm ZX choose which bike is best for you - compare the two electric bikes & scooters on the basis of their price, mileage, features, colours and other specs.

-Aprilia SXR 160 Price starts at 1.26 Lakhs (ex-showroom price) whereas the Tunwal Storm ZX Price starts at 0.9 Lakhs (ex-showroom price).
+Aprilia SXR 160 Price starts at 1.26 Lakhs (ex-showroom price) whereas the Tunwal Storm ZX Price starts at 90,000 (ex-showroom price).

 SXR 160 engine makes power and torque 10.9 PS @ 7100 rpm & 11.6 Nm @ 6000 rpm.